 Gaza is in a limbo.
-The ceasefire has expired, Israeli troops have not withdrawn and fighting continues sporadically in the strip.
+The ceasefire has expired, but has not totally suspended.
+Israeli troops have not withdrawn and fighting continues sporadically in the strip.
 The next steps are unclear, but depend on Israeli and US politics.

 The Israeli government has sought to renew a ceasefire on its terms, meaning without the perspective of a political settlement to end the fighting, and reneging on several aspects of the first ceasefire agreement.
 To compel Hamas to accept this change, it has suspended aid delivery, prompting renewed fears of humanitarian consequences on the Gazan population.